urbit/urbit.org/content/using/os/shell.md

 ### Generators

 Generators are short Hoon scripts, saved as `.hoon` files in the `/gen` directory.
-Many Dojo commands exist in the form of generators.
+Many dojo commands exist in the form of generators.
 The syntax for running a generator is `+genname` for a generator saved as `genname.hoon`.

 #### `+cat`